any-docs/css/content/reference/at-rules/@font-face/font-weight/index.md

 sidebar: cssref
 ---

-The **`font-weight`** [CSS](/en-US/docs/Web/CSS) {{cssxref("@font-face")}} descriptor enables authors to specify a single font weight, or a range of font weights, for the font specified in a {{cssxref("@font-face")}} at-rule.
+The **`font-weight`** [CSS](/en-US/docs/Web/CSS) `@font-face` descriptor enables authors to specify a single font weight, or a range of font weights, for the font specified in a `@font-face` at-rule.
 This is then used by the browser to select the appropriate font when a CSS rule sets a desired [font weight](/reference/properties/font-weight).

 Typically, a developer will want to use fonts from a single font family in a range of different weights.
 With traditional, or _static_ fonts, a single font file contains characters from a font family in a specific weight and style: for example, "Helvetica bold italic".
-To enable displaying light, regular, bold, or extra-bold fonts when the `font-weight` property calls a specific weight, you can define multiple {{cssxref("@font-face")}} at-rules for the same family (all with the same {{cssxref("@font-face/font-family", "font-family")}} descriptor value), one for each weight or range of weights.
+To enable displaying light, regular, bold, or extra-bold fonts when the `font-weight` property calls a specific weight, you can define multiple `@font-face` at-rules for the same family (all with the same `font-family` descriptor value), one for each weight or range of weights.

 To declare the font to be used for a range of font weights, declare a space-separated pair of font-weight values as the value for the `font-weight` descriptor.
-When CSS rules set a font weight by setting the {{cssxref("font-weight")}} property or the {{cssxref("font")}} shorthand property, the appropriate font will then be used.
+When CSS rules set a font weight by setting the `font-weight` property or the `font` shorthand property, the appropriate font will then be used.

 For example, if the descriptor is `font-weight: 400 600;`, when the property is `font-weight: 450` or `font-weight: 550`, that font will be use for that font-family.
 Whether the font is a static or a [variable font](/guides/Fonts/Variable_fonts), the font matching the range will be used.
 In this case, if the font is a static font, `450` and `550` will appear the same.
 If the font is a variable font, the latter will be bolder.